 2. Prepare ahead.

 I’ve heard this a million times, yet this was the first year my family actually got our behinds in gear to do it!
+This is hands down the best way to stop yelling at kids in the morning.
 One example that goes a long way to ease morning stress is choosing a week’s worth of outfits on Sunday nights.

 We also started having our kids make their own lunches this year and we make them all on Sunday night.
 I am kicking myself for not starting this years ago!
 The kids love it and it let’s me off the hook in the mornings, big time!